Dr. Domenico Lepore

 - total turnaround

 Over the last ten years, Dr. Lepore has guided the transition of management from one generation to another, protecting the legacy and ensuring continuity for multi-generation firms.

 Dr. Lepore was born and educated in Salerno, southern Italy.
 From an early age, he has nurtured a passion for science and the scientific method.
 With a dynamic and outgoing personality, his interests extended far beyond the laboratory.
 While studying and researching solid state physics, he also acquired a pilot’s license and complete fluency in the English language.
 His dedication to achieving mastery of the English language sprang from his appreciation of Anglo-Saxon culture.
-He found inspiration in the England of Hobbes, Newton and Bertrand Russell, and the dynamism and mental open spaces of America.
+He found inspiration in the England of Hobbes, Newton and Bertrand Russell, and the dynamism and mental open spaces of North America.

-He has a passion for cinema, and since moving to north America he has developed a deep interest in a branch of Jewish philosophy known as Chabad Chasidus.
+He has a passion for cinema, and since moving to north America he has developed a deep interest in a branch of Jewish philosophy known as Chabad Chassidus.
 He is married to his partner, Dr. Angela Montgomery, and they now live in Victoria, BC.

 Books by Dr. Lepore

-‘Sechel: logic, language and tools to manage any organization as a network’ is a book offers further insight into the Decalogue™ methodology, as well as several chapters with practical indications on implementing the methodology.
+‘Sechel: logic, language and tools to manage any organization as a network’ is a book that offers further insight into the Decalogue™ methodology, as well as several chapters with practical indications on implementing the methodology.
 The Decalogue™ is also presented through the Intelligent Management blog.

 In 2015 he published a chapter on the Decalogue in a volume published by Springer dedicated to Complexity.
 The chapter is entitled “Managing Complexity in Organizations Through a Systemic Network of Projects”.
-See:

 The following scientific papers are based on the implementation of the Decalogue: